Humol-e/Meli-Searcher/README.md

    # MELI TRACKER

-   **MELI TRACKER** is a Python-based application designed to manage and monitor items efficiently.
-It utilizes CSV files to store and retrieve item data, providing a straightforward approach to item tracking.
+   **MELI TRACKER** is a Python-based application designed to search for items in Mercado Libre and then compare all the data between the products in a csv file.

    ## Features